daisy/accessible-books-in-browsers/README.md

 ## About

-Transform EPUB with Media Overlays into a series of HTML files suitable for reading on the web.
-The source files are slightly reworked and wrapped in an HTML template.
-The reading controls are embedded into these HTML files themselves.
+Transform EPUB with Media Overlays into a series of HTML files for reading directly on the web.

+A typical conversion creates the following files:
+- HTML files with the original contents, plus reading interface controls and links to the TOC, Previous, and Next pages.
+- An About page containing publication metainformation
+- A TOC based on the original EPUB Nav Document

+Media Overlays conversion adds the following:
+- Creation of one audio file per HTML page
+- Embedding that audio file in the HTML page
+- A VTT file containing the phrase timing information for that audio file

 ## Demos